 I joined the Board in 2018.
 As a member of the Fund for over 20 years, I was keen to join and play my part in safeguarding it for the future.

-As part of my work as a Trustee, I'm a member of the Defined Contributions Committee.
+As part of my work as a Trustee, I’m currently Chair of the Defined Contributions Committee.

 I joined Unilever in 1999 as a trainee in IT and finance, before moving to corporate affairs and sustainability.
 In my current role, I work on projects relating to climate change, the environment, and sustainable development.
 In 2016, I used my knowledge in this space to help the Unilever UK Pension Fund start to integrate climate risk thinking into their investment approach.